cawasser/rccst/docs/world-dag.md

 anyway) exhibit this one-way directional flow:

 ![](figures/atwiad/atwiad.001.png)
-Figure 1: Functions take inputs and prouce and output.
+Figure 1: Functions take inputs and produce an output.

 Clojure even has idiomatic notation (`->`, `->>`, `as->`, etc.) that make this notion explicit in the source code itself.